nzoschke/mvi/_chapters/01-introduction.md

 The responsibilities are clear:

-1. **You** provide an application and a [manifest](glossary#application-manifest) file that declares what your app needs
+1. **You** provide an application code base and configuration files that declares what the app needs
-2. A **community** designs a simple cloud service architecture
+2. A **community** designs the simplest possible cloud service architecture to satisfy the app needs
 3. **Providers** operate the cloud services
 4. **Software** automates cloud service setup, monitoring and maintenance

-The "Minimum Infrastructure" methodology is derived from this.
+The "Minimum Viable Infrastructure" methodology is derived from this.

 If we, as a community, design a simple cloud service architecture to run any application, we can automate the configuration of cloud services to bring an app online.